David-Nesry/ME4C/docs/RFQ Socket Mobile [18139].md

 A transportation and logistics management company specializing in innovative, customer-specific business solutions with a focus on reducing costs while optimizing network efficiency.
 XXX Logistics services include cross-docking, freight consolidation, and complete freight management systems.
 XXX Logistics offers services within Canada and the United States.

-With the combination of its three businesses, The XXX GROUP offers the largest and fastest private delivery network in Quebec and Ontario.
+With the combination of its three businesses, The XXX GROUP offers the largest and fastest private delivery network in loc1 and loc2.

 ## 1.2 Project Introduction

-The XXX TRANSPORTATION GROUP is looking for a functional handheld scanning device with the capability of working with an iOS, Android or Windows platform.
+The XXX TRANSPORxxx GROUP is looking for a functional handheld scanner device with the capability of working with an iOS, Android or Windows platform.
 This device would be a tool for our high volume drivers that works with our BYOD program.

 **1.3 Project Requirements**